-No matter how lazy you feel, going through proper keyword research for your AdWords campaigns will pay off handsomely.
+No matter how lazy you feel, going through proper keyword research for your Google Ads campaigns will pay off handsomely.

 The main issue I have with Dynamic Search Ads campaigns is the ads.
 The ads will in most cases not be AS GOOD as the ones you could write yourself.

 So when you base your decision on whether lightweight Nike running shoes is a good keyword based on how it performs in your DSA campaign, then you will most likely miss out on a lot of good keywords.

 Should You Go With an Agency To Begin With?